EvgeniiMaslov/python-playground/profile/notes.md

 $$
 f(x) = b + \sum_{i} \alpha_i k(x, x^{(i)})
 $$
-The most commonly used kernel is *Gaussian kernel* or *radial basis function*:
-$$
-k(\bold u, \bold v) = N(\bold {u - v}; 0,\sigma^2 \bold I)
-$$

-## Classification

 ### Naive Bayes

-The naive Bayes algorithm uses the probability of observing predictor values, given an outcome, to estimate the probability of observing outcome Y = i, given a set of predictor values.

 * Conditional probability - The probability of observing some event (say X = i) given some other event (say Y = i) written as P(X_i | Y_i)

 * Posterior probability - The probability of an outcome after the predictor information has been incorporated (in contrast to the prior probability of outcomes, not taking predictor information into account)

+The Naive Bayes algorithm uses the probability of observing predictor values, given an outcome, to estimate the probability of observing outcome Y = i, given a set of predictor values.

-To understand Bayesian classification, we can start out by imagining “nonnaive” Bayesian classification.
+To understand Bayesian classification, we can start out by imagining “non-naive” Bayesian classification.
 For each record to be classified:

 1. Find all the other records with the same predictor profile (i.e., where the predictor values are the same).
 2. Determine what classes those records belong to and which class is most prevalent (i.e., probable).